Great Grey Owl - Strix nebulosa

 Horned Owls prey on eggs and nestlings.

-Great Gray Owls are semi-nomadic, with irregular site or mate fidelity between years.
+Great Grey Owls are semi-nomadic, with irregular site or mate fidelity between years.
 They

 tend to settle and nest in areas with high food resources and this may lead them to occupy